envoyproxy/envoy-build-tools/build_container/README.md

 Envoy's CI has a build run called `build_image`.
-On a commit to master, `ci/build_container/docker_push.sh` checks if the commit has changed the `ci/build_container` directory.
+On a commit to master, `build_container/docker_push.sh` checks if the commit has changed the `build_container` directory.
 If there are changes, CI builds a new `envoyproxy/envoy-build` image.
 The image is pushed to [dockerhub](https://hub.docker.com/r/envoyproxy/envoy-build/tags/) under `latest` and under the commit sha.

 After the PR that changes `ci/build_container` has been merged, and the new image gets pushed,